zomeister/p4-flask-sqlalchemy/README.md

-We're getting a warning to change `app/migrations/alembic.ini` before we continue, but our `app/app.py` configuration already manages all of our unique environment variables.
+We're getting a warning to change `app/migrations/alembic.ini` before we continue, but our `app/app.py` configuration already manages all of our unique application configuration variables.
 We can jump straight into migrating:

 ```console
 $ flask db revision --autogenerate -m'Create tables owners, pets'